 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the City Center / Pennsylvania College of Art and Design neighborhood is English, spoken by 57.7% of households.
-Other important languages spoken here include Spanish, Polish and French.
+The most common language spoken in the City Center / Pennsylvania College of Art and Design neighborhood is English, spoken by 63.2% of households.
+Other important languages spoken here include Spanish and Polish.